 Drum Corps (short for Drum & Bugle Corps) is a professional Marching Band that requires the musicianship of a symphony, combined with the athleticism of a professional sport, mixed with the theatrics of a Broadway production.

-The FREE Players Drum & Bugle Corps is the first differently abled Drum & Bugle Corps/Marching Band in the world!
-The Corps was established in 2010 by Brian Calhoun, a Senior Music Specialist at Family Residences and Essential Enterprises, Inc. (FREE) Theatre Arts Day Program in Old Bethpage NY, to provide new opportunities to people of all abilities who are aspiring musicians, dancers, actors and athletes all across Long Island NY.
+The FREE Players Drum & Bugle Corps is the 1st differently abled Drum & Bugle Corps/Marching Band in the world!
+The Corps was established in 2010 by Brian Calhoun, a Senior Music Specialist at Family Residences and Essential Enterprises, Inc. (FREE) Music & Performing Arts Adult Day Program and Respite Program in Old Bethpage NY, to provide new opportunities to people of all abilities, all across Long Island NY, who are aspiring musicians, dancers, actors and athletes.

-The FREE Players Drum & Bugle Corps is divided into 5 different sections (Drumline, Front Ensemble, Color Guard, Brass, and Woodwinds) as well as a Drum Major.
+The FREE Players Drum & Bugle Corps is divided into 4 different sections (Drumline, Front Ensemble, Color Guard, Brass) and also includes Drum Majors.
 Today our Corps has over 70 members, ages 20 to 50 plus.
-All the members of the Corps have intellectual and physical disabilities.
+All the members of the Corps have intellectual and developmental disabilities.
 The purpose of the Corps is to focus on the members talents and abilities, not their disabilities.

 A Drumline is a section of a Marching Band or Drum & Bugle Corps comprised of percussionists who play marching drums.
 Today our Drumline is comprised of 25 participants and is the largest section of the Corps.

 The Front Ensemble (also called The Pit) is the section of a Marching Band or Drum & Bugle Corps that play stationary percussion and melodic instruments.
 The Front Ensemble features the widest variety of instruments out of all the sections of the Corps.